rickardd/workflow/README.md

 ### Intro
   How mush time should I spend on work flow.
 3h on your workflow may save you and others month of work.

+### Front end deveoper - The hard part

+  Everything is global so...
+  - How do I know my code doesnt break any of the 200 urls with different options?
+  - What classes can I use?
+  - What classes should I use?
+  - How are the classes related?
+  - How to name things so it makes sense?

 ### What we will cover

 ### Checklist